Trapped by Fear

-Trapped by Fear (French: Les districtions) is a 1960 French crime film directed by Jacques Dupont and starring Jean Paul Belmondo, Alexandra Stewart, Sylva Koscina and Claude Brasseur.
+Trapped by Fear (French: Les distractions) is a 1960 French crime film directed by Jacques Dupont and starring Jean Paul Belmondo, Alexandra Stewart, Sylva Koscina and Claude Brasseur.

 It had admissions in France of 955,037.

 Plot

 A speeding motorist causes an accident and kills an officer.
 Paul, a rather bohemian reporter-photographer, is called to the scene.
 The man fled, leaving his passport behind.
 Paul recognizes Laurent, a paratrooper like him during the Algerian war and who saved his life.